An event to bring together anyone working to encourage and enable positive health, social and environmental change.

 Panellists

-- Maria Amalia Pesantes, MA, MPH, PhD, Medical Anthropologist & Assistant Professor Dickinson College, USA (Will present virtually - tbc)
+- Maria Amalia Pesantes, MA, MPH, PhD, Medical Anthropologist & Assistant Professor Dickinson College, USA

 - Adelaida Trujillo, Director Fundación Imaginario & Citurna Productions, Colombia